matsim-org/matsim-libs/contribs/simwrapper/README.md

 Additionally, to generating dashboard YAML files, it will also take care of executing any necessary post-process step to generate required data files.

-To use it, simply install the module:
+To use it, include the maven dependency, and install the module:

 ```java
 controler.addOverridingModule(new SimWrapperModule())